evidentlyai/evidently/docs/book/get-started/tutorial.md

 $ pip install evidently
 ```

 **Note**: Nbextension does not work on Windows.
 If you want to generate visual reports in Jupyter notebook on Windows, you will need to use a different visualization method (see instructions in step 4).
-This is a new functionality with limited testing.
 If you face issues, you can get the output as a separate HTML file and view it in a browser.

 ## 2. Import Evidently